asnota/MatchingGame/README.md

 ## Deployment

 The project is built with pure JavaScript.
+No dependencies were used.

 ## Authors